Give and Grow Rich

 "Before he had gone one block he heard of a factory right in that town where they were employing men.
 Within thirty minutes he had a job at a salary five dollars more a week [a good sum back then] than he would have received had he gone on to the other town."2

 It is a fact of life, the more we give—whether it is of ourselves, our help, our love, our support, and/or of our resources—the richer we become.
 And the richer we become, the more we have to give.
-And when it comes to giving to God, we simply cannot out-give Him.
+When it comes to giving to God, we simply cannot out-give Him.

 Question: Among your friends and contacts would you be considered a giver or a taker?
 Being a giver is a choice.
 You can start that today by being a friend and giving someone a kind word of encouragement and a warm smile.
-In addition, of course, there is the keeper.
-He doesn’t give nor does he take, he just keeps?

 Suggested prayer: "Dear God, knowing that Jesus is the supreme example of a Giver, please help me to become more and more like Him, and be a giver in every area of life—knowing that I will reap what I sow.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."